An Edible Mosaic™

 • Salt and black pepper – these simple seasonings enhance the flavor

-• Bay leaf – this won’t make or break the recipe; don’t worry if you don’t have it in your pantry, but go ahead and add it if you have it on hand
+• Bay leaf – this adds another layer of subtle flavor, but it won’t make or break the recipe; don’t worry if you don’t have it in your pantry, but go ahead and add it if you have it on hand

 • Cornstarch – dissolved in water to form a slurry to thicken the stew

-how to make easy beef stew with ale
+how to make english beef and ale stew

 1. Heat the oil in a 5-quart pot over medium heat.
 Once hot, add the mushrooms and cook 5 minutes, stirring frequently.
 Transfer the mushrooms to a bowl and set aside for now.